emokabe/CapstoneProject/README.md

 - [ ] Liking and unliking posts
 - [X] If a valid session already exists, take the user straight to the home feed without logging in
 - [ ] Selecting posts to put on a personal ToDo list
-- [ ] Comment on posts by mapping each Facebook post to an array of comments using a database
+- [ ] Comment on posts by mapping answers to post-id by posting them in the same Facebook post with delimiters
 - [ ] Let user search for new courses to join, so that not all courses in the database are automatically added to the user's course list
+- [ ] A gamification of the app

 ## Edit Log